 That is living in freedom!
 That is not allowing yourself to be controlled by anyone other than God.

 Of course, that sounds like you disconnect from people.
 In a sense, that is true.
 Responsible freedom means you disconnect from their behavior, controlling your thoughts about them, not from your desire to hope for, pray for, and encourage them to better behavior and choices.
-In fact, responsible freedom even exhorts and rebukes them at some point.
+Responsible freedom even exhorts and rebukes them at some point.
 But be careful to walk in the Spirit as you do that.
 Otherwise, there is a marked tendency to sin.

 Respect Their Freedom